 IF YOUR METHOD OF PAYMENT IS A CREDIT CARD, A 3% FEE WILL BE ADDED TO YOUR FINAL INVOICE

 INTOXICATION IS NOT TOLERATED BEFORE OR DURING THE HUNTS.
 DO NOT BRING ANY ALCOHOLIC BEVERAGES TO THE BLIND.
-IF THE GUIDE DEEMS YOU TO BE INTOXICATED, HE HAS THE POWER TO TAKE YOUR GUN & AMMO UNTIL BACK AT THE LODGE.
-IF YOU SHOW UP INTOXICATED, WE WILL NOT ALLOW YOU TO HUNT.
+IF YOU SHOW UP INTOXICATED, YOU WILL NOT HUNT.

 To Reserve Your